mikechambers/mikechambers.github.io/source/_posts/2009-11-10-actionscript-3-development-task-contest-1.markdown

 Note, that the rules and TestRunner may be tweaked after I post them, but I will try and make any changes or clarifications within 1 day.
 Please make sure to check back to this post for any changes.

-Don&#8217;t try to game the contest.
+Don't try to game the contest.
 If you are not sure if you are, then ping me.
 This is a community contest for fun and learning.
 I will make the final call on all disputes and entries.
-If I think an entry doesn&#8217;t abide by the rules, or is trying to game the contest then I may reject the entry.
+If I think an entry doesn't abide by the rules, or is trying to game the contest then I may reject the entry.
 I am very serious about this, so dont mess around.

 **Update** (November 10, 2009) : Basically, the only information your class has access to is that which is passed to its constructors and methods.
 Your code cannot make assumptions based on information in the test which is not passed to the ProximityManager class (i.e., how many items there are on the stage, or the fact that the items are not moving, etc...).
 If I change the parameters of the test that your code does not know about, then your class should still work correctly.